How pGenie Works¶

 Migrations (SQL) ──┐

-├──▶ PostgreSQL container ──▶ Schema + query analysis ──▶ Dhall codegen ──▶ Artifacts
+├──▶ PostgreSQL analysis environment ──▶ Schema + signature analysis ──▶ Dhall codegen ──▶ Artifacts

 Queries (SQL) ──┘

-1. Container startup¶
+1. Analysis environment startup¶

 2. Schema application¶

-All .sql files in your migrations/ directory are applied to the fresh database in natural sort order by filename.
+All .sql files in your migrations/ directory are applied to the temporary analysis database in natural sort order by filename.
 Natural sorting handles embedded numbers correctly — migration-10.sql is applied after migration-9.sql.
 This means your migrations must be named so that natural sorting produces the correct execution order (e.g. 1.sql, 2.sql, …, or 001.sql, 002.sql, …).

 3. Query analysis¶